atauenis/fcmd/README.md

 A customizable and extendable cross-platform two-panel file manager - The File Commander.

 The File Commander can be downloaded as sources (it's the preferable way) from this repository and then compiled, or can be downloaded as a 7z archive from [Yandex.Disk](https://yadi.sk/d/XNZXI4MkTucdB).
-Note that the FC requires .NET Framework 4/4.5 being installed (pre-installed on Windows 8 and available for other version) or Mono Runtime.
+Note that the FC requires .NET Framework 4/4.5 being installed (pre-installed on Windows 8 and available for Windows XP and later) or Mono Runtime.
 Users of Ubuntu/other Debian-based distributions are able to install File Commander from PPA:

     deb http://ppa.launchpad.net/keks9n/fcmd/ubuntu trusty main
     deb-src http://ppa.launchpad.net/keks9n/fcmd/ubuntu trusty main